King-Hash-Org/FilStaking/README.md

 ## KingHash Fil Staking Contracts Overview
 ## Main Contracts
-`FilStaking.sol` is the liquid staking protocol contract that solves the problem of frozen staked Fil.
+1. `FilStaking.sol` is the liquid staking protocol contract that solves the problem of frozen staked Fil.
-`KingHashOracle.sol` is to provide external information to the blockchain.
+2. `KingHashOracle.sol` is to provide external information to the blockchain.
-`Kfil.sol` is to provide a way for holders to earn rewards for supporting the Filecoin network .
+3. `KFil.sol` is to provide a way for holders to earn rewards for supporting the Filecoin network .
-`TimelockController.sol` is responsible to safeguard KingHash from malicious actors.
+4. `TimelockController.sol` is responsible to safeguard KingHash from malicious actors.

 ## Layout